sodabubblewine/sodabubblewine.github.io/README.md

 Not many of those early stories stuck with me.
 Everything gets forgotten eventually.

 As I grew up, fewer people listened to my stories.
-They told me that they didn't have time to listen or that I was beign weird for weaving fantasy and fiction into the real problems of the world.
-THe chores, the homework, the stuff that we all have to do.
+They told me that they didn't have time to listen.
+That I was being weird for weaving fantasy and fiction into the real problems of the world.
+The real world was full of chores, homework, and the stuff that we all have to do.
 It's that last one.
-The stuff that we have to do that alwasy got me into trouble.
+The stuff that we have to do that always got me into trouble.
 I didn't see what it was that we had to do.
 What we were doing was all that we had to do.
 This moment was the one to live in.
 The next one hasn't happened.
 The old ones have made their contribution and are gone.
-WE're here now and we're living in a story world.
+We're here now and we're living in a story world.
 At least I was.

 It's really hard for me to write about losing touch with my storyteller.
 Letting go of the world that is right in front of me is now something I struggle to do.
 It's strange to look back and see a boy that ran with the wind and smiled even when he fell down.

 That storyteller never died.
 He just got gobbled up by a world that he didn't understand.
-He grew into a life where a new kind of story could be told, at least for a while.
-Science, math, logic, and all those great things are stories.
+He grew up.
+He got a life where a new kind of story could be told, at least for a while.
+Science, math, logic, and all those great things are just stories.
 They're the best stories as far as I'm concerned.
-Logic is the best story I've ever heard, and it's one that I keep telling myself over and over again.
+Logic is the best story I've ever heard.
+It's one that I keep telling myself over and over again.
 There's always something new to it.
-But, there has also always been something missing from it.
-Well, it's not logic that was missing something, it was me.
+But, there has always been something missing from it.
+Well, it's not logic that was missing something.
+It was me.

-When you tell stories at the wrong time or in the wrong way you start to think that the stories are wrong or that their timing is wrong.
+When people repeatedly tell you that you're telling stories at the wrong time or in the wrong way then you start to think that it's your stories that are wrong.
+Eventually you even start to think that the storyteller within you is wrong.
+Maybe even you are the one who is wrong.
+Maybe the people are right.
+No. That can't be right.

 The people around you are the ones who are wrong.
 Well, they're not wrong, so much as they are unprepared for the strengths of a scintillating storyteller.
 My powers of distraction are still profound to this day.
-That's all from my fabled roots.
+That's all thanks to my fabled roots.

+I still have doubts though.

-Now I know that I let the world tell me my stories were wrong without thinking it over for myself first.
-It's not as if I could when I was young.
-No one taught me how to think for myself so soon.
-By the time I was taught to think for myself I had lost something of the spark.
+I had let the world tell me my stories were wrong without thinking it over for myself first.
+It's not as if I knew how to think for myself when I was young anyway.

+By the time I was taught to think for myself I had lost something of the storytelling spark.
 If there is one thing I could tell my younger self it's that it's never too late to be what you could have been.

-You don't ever really lose those sparks, you just lose sight of them.
-They're off in the distance or tucked somewhere you haven't been for a long while.
-Maybe you've even forgotten they were ever there.
-But, that still doesn't stop you from being and becoming who you could have been.
-It's almost magical.
-It is if you let it be.
+Actually, you don't ever really lose your sparks, you just lose sight of them.
+They're off in the distance or tucked away somewhere you haven't been for a long while.
+Were they ever there to begin with?
+None of this stops you from being and becoming who you could have been.
+It's magical.
+At least, it is if you let it be.

 It feels embarassing for me to write like this, but I know that this is how I have to write.
 I don't meant that this is the way to write.
 That's a different problem entirely.
 E. B. White and the Olgilvey folks can tell you how to do that.
 Anyone can read them and work on writing well.
-What I'm talking about is how to write like I write.
-Not like I write when I'm worried about who might be looking over my shoulder or who might tell me that I'm being weird for tellign stories this way or that now is not the time for this because there are much more important things to do than doddle.
+What I'm talking about is how to write like *I* write.
+I mean like the way I write when I'm not worried about who might be looking over my shoulder, or who might say my stories are weird, or that now is not the time for storytelling because there are so many much more important things to do than "ruin the signal to noise ratio".

 Let me go back to those earlier days.
-Those are teh days where the world crept in before I was ready to fight it off with with whatever I had on hand.
-Every teacher I ever had knew that I was a talker.
-If you were one of my teachers then I'm so sorry for what I must have done.
-There wasn't a moment that I would burst into some seemingly endless story about whatever it was that we were working on.
-I'd just ask questions "So is it like this? blah blah blah..." as if I was the only one in the room who was seeing this new part of the world that was just being revealed to us.
+Those are the days where the world crept in before I knew to fight it off with with whatever I had on hand.
+All my teachers knew that I was a talker.
+If you were one of my teachers then I'm so sorry.
+My mouth never shut.
+I had to talk about what we were working on.
+I had to ask questions "So is it like this? blah blah blah..." as if I was the only other person in the room.
+I was the only one who was seeing this new part of the world for the first time.
+No one else saw it how I saw it.
+What an ego.

-Even now I see how silly it was.
-The principle knew me by name, I was outside their office more often than I can recall much less count.
+Even now I see how silly I was.
+It makes me smile.

+The principle of the school knew me by name.
+I was outside their office almost every day, sometimes multiple times a day.
 I wasn't even there to 'see the principle'.
-My poor teachers sent me there just for a moment of silence.
-There wasn't a moment that I didn't have a book in my hand.
-My back against the wall outside the principle's office blocking the hallway.
-Even when I was out of the way I couldn't help but get in the way.
+My poor teachers sent me away so they could have a moment of silence.
+There was always a book in my hand.
+I'd sit with my back against the wall to the principles office, right next to the door, with my little legs out blocking the hallway.
+Even when I was supposed to be out of the way I couldn't help but get in the way.
 That's how it goes for storytellers.
 I know that now.
 I don't know how I could have known that then.

-It's confusing to me now that the people of the world haven't figured out how to deal well with each other.
-Given how old the human species is, and how many children that have been born and raised throughout history, I'd expect at least some of the basics to be firmly figured out.
-This whole discovering how to deal wtih each other, whether young or old, as if there only started being grandparents and grandchildren is outrageous.
-It's not irrational to expect that humanity should have made some progress since we slipped and felled our nearest ancestors into extinction.
-Here's to the next few millennia.
+It's confusing to me that the people of the world haven't figured out how to deal well with each other.
+Given how old the human species is, and how many children were born and raised throughout history, I'd expect at least some of the basics to be firmly figured out.
+It's as if we only just started having grandparents and grandchildren.
+As if we're figuring it all out for the first time.
+As if all the other times are different.
+Or as if this time it's different.
+It's outrageous.
+I'm not crazy for expecting that humanity should have made *some* progress since we slipped and felled our nearest ancestors into extinction.
+Here's to the next few millennia I guess.

 But, forget all that.
 Let's get back to me, me, and me.
 That's all a storyteller cares about.
 Are you, the listener, attending to me?
 Are you listening?
 Are you with me?
 Are you laughing, smiling, frowning, crying or cackling?
 Are you responding in any way at all to me?
 If not, why not?
 Why not!